The Yellow-tailed Black Cockatoo - (Shaw, 1794) - is a large brownish black parrot native to the south-east of Australia.

 - The Yellow-tailed Black Cockatoo was first described by George Shaw in 1794, who classified as Psittacus funereus.

-- In 1826 it was then reclassified into the new genus Calyptorhynchus by the French zoologist Anselme Gaëtan Desmarest.
+- In 1826 it was moved into the new Calyptorhynchus genus and reclassified as Calyptorhynchus funereus by the French zoologist Anselme Gaëtan Desmarest.

 The overall plumage is brownish black with white edges resulting in a scalloped pattern.
 The crest is small and not as impressive as other cockatoos.
 The cheek patches and tail band are yellow.